roocs/rook/docs/source/dataset_processing_flow.rst

 This page documents the request-resolution and operation-execution flow.
 ``rook.pflow`` is the processing-flow layer: it classifies request sources, resolves one request decision, and executes that decision.
-The old ``rook.director`` namespace is kept only as a compatibility wrapper.

 The current model is split into three questions: